jorisbrauns/Cordova-Demos/README.md

 # Cordova-Demos
+Learn how cordova works by using these samples.

 ## Cordova Angular demo
 The purpose of this project is to show you how should load Angular when using Cordova.